Schizostachyum glaucifolium: Distribution

 This species is native to the South-Central Pacific, from the Marquesas Islands and Society Islands in French Polynesia, as well as in the Southwestern Pacific in the Samoan Islands and Fiji.
 It is an introduced species in Hawaii.

 Habitat

 This species prefers tropical or subtropical climates.
 It can be found mainly along the banks of rivers and streams and on hillsides, at an elevation of 0–900 m above sea level.

 Description

 Schizostachyum glaucifolium can reach a typical height of 15 m and a culm diameter of 8 cm.
 This evergreen clump-forming bamboo shows thin walls, long internodes and yellow woody culms with green stripes.

 Human culture

-These bamboos have been used in French Polynesia by ancient Polynesians for its many uses (baskets, mats, musical instruments, small containers, fishing rods, etc.).
+These bamboos have been used in by ancient Polynesians in present day French Polynesia and Tonga for its many uses (baskets, mats, musical instruments, small containers, fishing rods, etc.).

 Samoans consider its (known as ʻofe in Samoan) shoots as a sign of misfortune and doom.